ahanna1997/Detection-Lab-2/README.md

 - So now in your VM windows 11 lets open up Services and look for Wazuh right click and restart and boom  you should see active now.

-Now lets Configure our Windows11 VM to start send sysmon 9telemtry to are Wazuh manager
+Now lets Configure our Windows11 VM to start send sysmon telemtry to are Wazuh manager
 ------

 - So to begin first we need to configure the Windows11.
 Lets find where Wazuh is currently installed so click on file explorer go to this PC go into your C drive program files,x86,and then click into the ossec-agent and then find the ossec.conf.